Butterfly Effect FAQ

 3. Enter your serial number

-4. Choose where to authorize your license to (iLok cloud or iLok key).
+4. Choose where to authorize your license to (iLok cloud, local machine or iLok key).
 Each license includes activation on two devices.

 If you don’t already have iLok license manager on the computer: